Who we are

 Research Assistant

-Somayeh Bahrami is a PhD student and Joseph Armand Bombardier doctoral fellow with the Department of Gender, Sexuality, and Women’s Studies (GSWS) at Simon Fraser University.
+Somayeh Bahrami is a PhD candidate and Joseph Armand Bombardier doctoral fellow with the Department of Gender, Sexuality, and Women’s Studies (GSWS) at Simon Fraser University.
 She is working as a Course Supervisor, Teaching Assistant, and Research Assistant in the GSWS and History departments, Sessional Instructor in the Faculty of Education, Teaching Assistant in the school of Criminology, as well as a Researcher with CCEJ.
 The focus of her current research with CCEJ is the study of Islamophobia and societal views toward Muslims in Canada, and how these feelings, behaviors, discourses and structures are manifested.
 Somayeh is deeply engaged with feminist and political thought, including the analysis of gender, family, and labour, and the intersection of race, ethnicity, class, and spirituality.
 Her doctoral dissertation focuses on the intersectional experiences of gendered, sexed and racialized bodies with particular attention to major political, cultural, and economic changes in societies.
 Her work draws on oral history, narrative inquiry, emotion, affect, diasporic memories, archival research, photo/video elicitation, and Islamic/Geometric art.

 Priya Gill